daly-h/daly-h.github.io/_posts/2024-10-18-data-centres-revisited.md

 ## Growth in data centre electricity demand has entirely matched growth in wind energy production since 2017

-Firstly, to support the notion that more data centres can accelerate decarbonisation, there would have to be evidence that renewable energy deployment is growing faster (or can grow faster) than energy demand growth from data centres, and that net renewables growth is greater than what would be in place without data centres.
+Firstly, to support the notion that more data centres can accelerate decarbonisation, there would have to be evidence that renewable energy deployment is growing faster (or can grow faster) than energy demand growth from data centres, and that net renewables growth is greater than what it would be without data centres.
 This is because it is cumulative emissions that matter for the climate and the legal carbon budget basis for Ireland’s Climate Act – building renewables is only a means to achieve the goal of cutting cumulative fossil fuel use, and therefore carbon dioxide emissions.
 If growing renewables generation is simply met by growing demand, then fossil fuel use won’t fall – it will be like walking up a downwards-moving escalator.

 When we look at the historical data and projections, there is no evidence to suggest that data centres are supporting renewables growth in this way.
 In the chart below I have graphed the additional wind energy generated in Ireland against demand growth from data centres since 2017.
 Data centres have more than matched all the growth from wind energy.